About Hepatitis Queensland

 Hepatitis Queensland is a community based, non-government organisation representing the interests of people affected by, or at risk of viral hepatitis.
 Our vision is better liver health for ALL Queenslanders.
 We want all Queenslanders to enjoy the benefits of a healthy liver and ensure everyone has access to appropriate medical treatment, up to date and accurate health information and opportunities to learn and understand how to manage their own wellbeing.

-- We deliver projects that drive change in our communities
+- Deliver projects that drive change in our communities

-- We advocate through creating powerful, engaging content and resources
+- Advocate through creating powerful, engaging content and resources

-- We empower and educate the workforce to understand the challenges of living with viral hepatitis
+- Empower and educate the workforce to understand the challenges of living with viral hepatitis

-- We have groundbreaking outreach programs that are curing people living with hepatitis C
+- Deliver groundbreaking outreach programs that are curing people living with hepatitis C

-- We have a ‘think outside the box’ approach to breaking stigma and barriers associated with viral hepatitis
+- Employ a ‘think outside the box’ approach to breaking stigma and barriers associated with viral hepatitis

-- We work to change public policies, attitudes and behaviours related to viral hepatitis and liver health
+- Work to change public policies, attitudes and behaviours related to viral hepatitis and liver health

-- We partner with governments, public and private sectors, and foster greater public awareness of the urgent issues surrounding viral hepatitis.
+- Partner with governments, public and private sectors, and foster greater public awareness of the urgent issues surrounding viral hepatitis.